gjeck/design-patterns/observer/README.md

 # Observer Pattern
-Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
+The Observer pattern (also known as publish/subscribe) provides a simple mechanism for one object to inform a set of interested third-party objects when its state changes.

+## Related design principles
+- Loose coupling
+- Program to an interface, not an implementation